 This block spacing supports horizontal and vertical layouts for blocks with layout controls like the button block.

-The featured image block has two new design tools.
+The feature image block has two new design tools.
 The first is the image dimension tool that lets you define the height and width of the image.
 Another new design tool for featured images is the margin and padding.
 The margin adds spaces between the previous and next blocks, while padding adds a white space surrounding the featured image.
 Plus, there are three scaling options to fit the picture into the pre-defined block dimension:

 - Cover – scales and crops image to fill the space without any distortion.